nunomaduro/laravel-mojito/README.md

 ## About Mojito

-Mojito was created by, and is maintained by [Nuno Maduro](https://github.com/nunomaduro), and is lightweight package for testing Laravel views in isolation.
+Mojito was created by, and is maintained by [Nuno Maduro](https://github.com/nunomaduro), and is a lightweight package for testing Laravel views in isolation.

 ## Installation & Usage